YunusEmreKaya138/Cloudfleet-demo/README.md

 Use this project to observe how your system reacts when deployed across multiple nodes or cloud providers and how additional instances can help handle increased demand.

+The Dockerfile is included in this repository.
+You can either build and push the image to your own Docker Hub account, or pull it directly from the existing public repository if preferred.

 ````bash
 kubectl apply -f ./yaml_files/deployment.yaml
 ````